Premium-rate telephone number: New Zealand

 In New Zealand, premium-rate telephone numbers begin with 0900.
 The service is used by phone sex companies, phone support services and for donations to charitable organizations.

 South America

 Argentina

-Telephone numbers of the form 0600-xxx-xxxx and 0609-xxx-xxxx are premium rate numbers.
+In Argentina, telephone numbers of the form 0600-xxx-xxxx and 0609-xxx-xxxx are premium rate numbers.
 The 0609 series is for entertainment (fixed rate), while 0600 is for services (the rate depends on the particular number).

 Brazil

 In Brazil, there is only one premium prefix: 0500, and this number is used by organizations receiving donations (it's a premium rate per call and not per minute).

 In the 1990s, numbers starting with 900 were used for that purpose and later numbers starting with 0900 was available, but now is no longer allowed.
 As there are no longer premium numbers, TV shows now use mobile numbers to receive calls and generate revenue to their program.

 For the same premium rate purpose, it is used of numbers destined to mobile phones with unusual code of selection of carriers for the purpose of charging a premium rate per minute.
 Ex: 0 91 41 98401–0101.